Brasserie d'Orgemont - Bière Triple

 About the wine:

 This golden-copper-hued Triple, one of the first Triples from Champagne-Ardennes, is crowned with an impressive head of foam.
-The nose is very expressive, immediately revealing fruit—ripe yellow fruits followed by toasted grains.
-On the palate, the effervescence is lively, then the texture unfolds, full-bodied and warm, filling the mouth completely.
+The nose is highly expressive, immediately revealing fruit—ripe yellow fruits followed by toasted grains.
+On the palate, the effervescence is lively, then the texture unfolds, full-bodied and warm, filling the mouth.
 The malty base is clearly present.
 Dominant flavors of candied and cooked fruit take center stage, followed by spices (cloves, pepper).
 The sweetness doesn’t overpower; the peppery finish is surprising, with a long, lingering aftertaste.
 This Champagne-style Triple possesses rare elegance, depth, and remarkable balance.

 About the estate: